Security & Data Protection.

 Encryption in Transit and at Rest — NIST SP 800-53 SC-8, SC-28

-All client data is encrypted in transit (TLS 1.3 / TLS 1.2) and at rest (AES-256) across all three platforms.
-Encryption is provided natively by Anthropic (Claude), Box, and Microsoft (email).
+All client data is encrypted in transit using modern TLS and at rest using AES-256 across all three platforms.
+Encryption is provided natively by each platform.
 NED does not transmit client materials via unencrypted channels.

 Login Attempt Controls — NIST SP 800-53 AC-7

-All NED platform accounts (Claude, Box, Microsoft 365) are configured to lock or alert after a threshold number of unsuccessful login attempts, limiting the risk of brute-force credential attacks.
+All NED platform accounts are configured to lock or alert after a threshold of unsuccessful login attempts, limiting the risk of brute-force credential attacks.

 Data Backup — NIST SP 800-53 CP-9

-Client documents stored on Box are automatically replicated to a backup facility at the time of upload.
-Box maintains active-active data center redundancy, enabling rollback to the last known uncorrupted version of any file in the event of ransomware or accidental deletion.
-This backup capability is provided entirely by Box — no local backup copies are held by NED.
+Client documents on the document storage platform are replicated automatically to a backup facility at the time of upload.
+The platform maintains active-active data center redundancy, enabling rollback to the last known uncorrupted version of any file in the event of ransomware or accidental deletion.
+No local backup copies are held by NED.

 Data Retention